-- Review the job announcement for the position you are recruiting. - Develop criteria for evaluating candidates and applying them consistently to all applicants. - Review material to see if it is personalized to Fitchburg State. - Review for typos and incorrect grammar. - Ignore the applicant's name, address, and personal information to limit unconscious biases. - Spend sufficient time evaluating each applicant - Evaluate each candidate's entire application, to not focus too heavily on only one element, such as the prestige of the degree-granting institution or postdoctoral program or the letters of recommendation. - Explain the decision for rejecting or retaining a candidate based on evidence in the candidate's file as related to the qualifications. - Check work experience for applicability to the available position, length of time in each position, promotions or awards received, and the reason for leaving each position. - Note gaps in employment but do not assume they were caused by negative reasons. - Check educational background for qualifications necessary for successful job performance. - Note special skills/training. - Note any pertinent questions that arise when reviewing candidate materials on a separate piece of paper.
+- Review the job announcement for the position you are attempting to fill. - Note minimum requirements needed and refer to them often as you review candidate materials. - Review material to see if it is personalized to Fitchburg State. - Review for typos and incorrect grammar. - Ignore the applicant's name, address, and personal information to limit subconscious biases. - Check work experience for applicability to the available position, length of time in each position, promotions or awards received, and the reason for leaving each position. - Note gaps in employment but do not assume they were caused by negative reasons. - Check educational background for qualifications necessary for successful job performance. - Note special skills. - Note any pertinent questions that arise when reviewing candidate materials on a separate piece of paper.
 (Never write on materials.)
 Discuss these questions with the search committee.
-This may help with forming interview questions. - Periodically evaluating the committee's decisions to consider whether qualified women and underrepresented groups are included and whether evaluation biases and assumptions are influencing decisions. - Divide the candidates into three groups one for those that closely match job requirements and for which a remote screen is appropriate, one for those who meet some requirements and may be considered secondarily, and one for those who do not meet the requirements at all.
+This may provide assistance with forming interview questions. - Divide the candidates into three groups one for those that closely match job requirements and for which a telephone screen is appropriate, one for those who meet some requirements and may be considered secondarily, and one for those who do not meet the requirements at all.